At a Glance

 Most of your development time is spent on coding tasks, but to develop for the App Store, you need to perform a number of administrative tasks throughout the lifetime of your app.
 In addition to Xcode, you’ll use the Member Center web tool to manage developer program accounts and entitlements, and you’ll use the iTunes Connect web tool to check the status of your contracts, set up tax and banking information, obtain sales and finance reports, and manage metadata about the app.

-Xcode project configurations help prepare your app for distribution to beta testers and for submission to the App Store.
+Xcode project configurations help prepare your app for TestFlight or for manual distribution to beta testers, and for submission to the App Store.
 Submitting your app is a multistep process that begins when you sign into iTunes Connect and supply necessary product information.
 In Xcode, you create an archive of your project and submit it to the store.
 When your app is approved, you use iTunes Connect to release it by setting the date.
-(If you are distributing your Mac app outside the store, you follow a slightly different process.)
+(If you are distributing your OS X app outside the store, you follow a slightly different process.)